jig21nesh/jig21nesh/README.md

   - Postgrad in Cybersecurity
   - Currently pursuing a Postgrad in Data Science and AI at UNSW
 - **Special Interests**: Creating self-serve, AI-powered solutions and leading secure, high-impact projects that make a difference.
+- **Mentorship**: Proud mentor at **UNSW** and within my organization, where I guide aspiring engineers and data scientists in technical excellence and career development.

+---

+## 🌟 Core Values

+- **Curiosity & Continuous Learning**: I believe that staying curious and embracing new technologies are the keys to innovation.
+I’m always eager to dive into the latest advancements to keep pushing my skills and understanding.

+- **Empowerment Through Mentorship**: I’m committed to fostering growth, both in myself and in others.
+As a mentor at UNSW and within my organization, I strive to empower those around me, helping them realize their full potential.

+- **Integrity & Security-First Mindset**: Building secure solutions is at the heart of my work.
+I advocate for best practices in secure coding, focusing on resilience and integrity in every application I build.

+- **Innovation & Impact**: I aim to create solutions that don’t just solve problems but drive meaningful impact.
+Every project is an opportunity to innovate, scale, and deliver real value.

+- **Collaboration & Inclusivity**: Great solutions come from collaborative efforts.
+I’m a strong believer in creating an inclusive work environment where diverse perspectives are encouraged and celebrated.

 ---

 ## 💼 What I Do